 report back to the spearhead of the Parachute Brigade following behind.

-During this period in the 1960's The Guards Parachute Company formation changed to a specialised Company who were now working in the SAS role.
+During this period in the 1960's The Guards Parachute Company formation changed to the Special Forces Company who were now working in the SAS role.
 The Guards Company changed from Pathfinder/Reconnaissance patrols, to four man deep penetration Jungle Patrols.

 Training for the Special Forces roll: